Couleslaw/Project-L/README.md

 # Project L

 **Project L** is a strategic board game for up to 4 players created by [Boardcubator](https://www.boardcubator.com/games/project-l/).
-The main goal of the game is to solve puzzles by filling them in with colorful tetromino pieces.
+The main goal of the game is to solve puzzles by filling them in with colorful Tetris-like pieces.
 When you finish a puzzle, you get some points and also a new piece as a reward.
 By doing this, you increase your collection of pieces and can solve more difficult puzzles.
 If you don't have enough pieces to solve a puzzle, you can trade the pieces you have for new ones or take a new basic piece from the shared reserve.

 ![showcase](./docs/UserDocs/images/showcase.gif)